cfe84/roster/adr/general-003.event-based-synchronization.md

 A replication manager replicates all events to the server.
 There will be events that don't need replication (e.g. `replicationFailed`), these will be marked as `requiresReplication: false`.

+For now we operate under the assumption of connectivity.
+If event sync fails, too bad.

 # Reason

-This is very simple to implement, and given the scale of the application, should be good enough for now.
+This is very simple to implement, and given the scale of the application and its mono-user character, should be good enough for now.